leafpmpmp/Tomato-Timer/README.md

-# Tomato-Clock
+# Tomato-Timer
-A simple tomato clock, now with a scalable UI.
+A simple tomato timer, now with a new UI under construction.
 ## Requirements
 Python
 ```